SkiFire13/master-thesis/chapters/background/5-symbolic-formulation.typ

 === Logic for upward-closed sets

 Ideally we would be interested in the least selection; this can be shown to always exist in finite lattices, but not in infinite ones.
 However the least selection can be exponential with respect to the basis size; for this reason a logic for upward-closed sets is used to represent the $E(b, i)$ set in a compact way.
 Additionally this allows us to generate sets of moves which are typically small, even if they are not the least ones.
+From now on we will refer to formulas in such logic with "logic formulas".
 // TODO(Prof): "since not compositional"?

 // TODO: Example least selection is exponential